 Looking Forward at Twins Catching

 The Twins continue to play out the rest of the 2013 season without their $23 million man, Joe Mauer.
-There is plenty of concern surrounding Mauer's concussion-related injury.
-As Twins fans are well aware from incidents with Denard Span and Justin Morneau, head injuries can be tough to resolve.
+There is plenty of concern surrounding Mauer's concussion related injury.
+As Twins fans are well aware from recent incidents with Denard Span and Justin Morneau, head injuries can be tough to solve.
 This leaves Minnesota with an interesting situation behind the plate as the team looks to the future.

 2013 (113 G, 73 G started at C): .324/.404/.476, 11 HR, 35 2B, 62 R

 Concerns over Mauer's injury will be one of the biggest story lines entering spring training next year.
 The 2013 season was only the second time since 2007 where he has failed to play over 135 games.
 Justin Morneau is gone and this leaves a hole at first base.
 Mauer's power numbers don't exactly fit with the typical first baseman mold but the Twins need him to fit somewhere.
 Depending on how the offseason progresses, fans have to hope that Mauer will be able to do some catching, play some time at first, and even get into the line-up as a DH.
 This could be a wild dream at this point but there are multiple months until Opening Day 2014.

 2013 (124 G, 41 GS at C): .239/.310/.386, 13 HR, 24 2B, 43 R